arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 **math atoms**.
 Those atoms then can be rendered into **spans**, or back into LaTeX or into spoken text.

-### Editable Math List
+### Model

-An **Editable Math List** is a class specific to the editor.
-It encapsulates the operations that can be done to an editable math list, including adding and removing content and keeping track of and modifying an insertion point and selection.
+The `Model` class encapsulates the operations that can be done to an editable math list, including adding and removing content and keeping track of and modifying an insertion point and selection.

 ### Mathfield

-A **Mathfield** is a user interface element that captures the keyboard and pointing device events, and presents an appropriate user experience.
+The `Mathfield` class is a user interface element that captures the keyboard and pointing device events, and presents an appropriate user experience.

-It
-uses the **EditableMathList** to manipulate the in-memory representation of the math expression being edited.
+It uses a `Model` to manipulate the in-memory representation of the math expression being edited.

 ## Files